I’m straight. Is it really ok to speak up for a group that I am not a part of?

 How can Straight for Equality have an impact in my workplace?

-Based on the belief that real diversity and inclusion cannot happen without the support and commitment of straight individuals at every level within corporations, Straight for Equality in the Workplace is a series of interactive training programs aimed at helping straight individuals become allies.
+Based on the belief that real diversity and inclusion cannot happen without the support and commitment of straight individuals at every level within corporations, Straight for Equality in the Workplace is a series of interactive learning sessions aimed at helping straight individuals become allies.
 By creating allies, a company takes important steps towards creating a comfortable and inclusive work environment for all.
 This leads to increased productivity, developing a more inclusive workplace, attracting new talent, and building a dedicated customer base.
-Check out our available training options or contact us to find out more and talk about how we can bring this project to where you work.
+Check out our available learning options or contact us to find out more and talk about how we can bring this project to where you work.

 Do I have to be interested in advocacy or activism to be involved in Straight for Equality?

 Straight for Equality is not about advocacy, and the word “ally” doesn’t necessarily mean “activist”.
-This project is about empowering straight allies to support GLBT people in small and simple ways that can be integrated in their day to day lives.
+This project is about empowering straight allies to support LGBT people in small and simple ways that can be integrated in their day to day lives.
 There are simple, everyday things that you can do to help move equality forward.
 While advocacy work and/or activism are great Straight for Equality focuses on straightforward, non-political actions that you can take to create a more welcoming atmosphere for gay people.

 If I am interested in advocacy, what should I do?